maggieprice/node-api-challenge/README.md

 - [X] Mention two parts of Express that you learned about this week.
     -Express adds extra functionality, like routing and middleware support, and a simpler API to a raw http server module.

     -With express, you can build web applications and serve Single Page Applications.

-- [ ] Describe Middleware?
+- [X] Describe Middleware?
+    -Middleware functions can get the request and response objects, operate on them, and (when specified) trigger some action.
+Examples are logging or security.
+Express’ middleware stack is basically an array of functions.
+Middleware CAN change the request or response but it doesn’t have to.

-- [ ] Describe a Resource?
+- [X] Describe a Resource?
+    -A resource is what is returned from the api.
+Everything is a resource.
+Each resource is accessible via a unique URI.
+Resources can have multiple representations.
+Communication happens over a stateless protocol (HTTP).
+Resource management happens via HTTP methods.

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?
+    -A status code of 200.

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?
+    -By using express routers.
+An Express Router behaves like a mini Express application.
+It can have it’s own Routing and Middleware, but it needs to exist inside of an Express application.
+Think of routers as organizing Express applications because you write separate pieces that can later be composed together.

 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.